 Japanese Ingredients Can Be DIY

 There are Japanese pantry staple ingredients that can not be easily replaced but actually you can make them at home.
-They are Dashi, Miso, Panko Japanese bread crumb and Japanese Curry Roux.
+They are Dashi, Miso, Panko Japanese bread crumb, Japanese Curry Roux and Japanese Mayo.
 Click these links for each recipe.

 Japanese Herbs That You Can Grow